-If you are bringing a lunch, homework, gym shoes, or a forgotten item, please leave them in the office, and the student will be called down to pick up their items during snack time or lunch time.
+If you are bringing a lunch, homework, gym shoes, or a forgotten item, please leave them in the vestibule, and the student will be called down to pick up their items or they wil be delivered.
 All visitors and volunteers will be required to sign in and out on the office iPad and wear a visitor's badge while in our building.
 For the safety of staff and students, we must know who is in the building at all times.
 Further, we need to keep classroom disruptions at a minimum.